Ballerina-Lab/ballerina-framework/README.md

 ## 🔒 Licensing & Use

-This repository contains public-facing documents only.
-The internal structure, model logic, and framework core remain proprietary.
+This repository contains public-facing materials and a live demo of the BALLERINA framework.
+You are welcome to explore, interact with, and test BALLERINA’s cognitive outputs—including for professional or research use—within the provided environments.

-No part of this framework may be reproduced, adapted, or deployed without express written permission from Dr. Allison Timbs.
+However, the underlying architecture, model structure, and reasoning framework remain proprietary.
+BALLERINA may not be reproduced, reverse-engineered, adapted, or deployed outside this demo environment without express written permission from Dr. Allison Timbs.

+For licensing inquiries, research partnerships, or commercial applications, please contact Dr. Allison Timbs directly.

+TL;DR: Use the demo as much as you like.
+Just don’t copy the brain.

 Contact: allisontimbs@gmail.com
 Substack: https://allisontimbsballarina.substack.com